 Whilst we appreciate the facilities offered by the High Speed 1 (HS1) railway line, it could be said that a weakness is to be found in the lack of integration at Ebbsfleet International with the conventional rail network.
 Given that St Pancras International offers a good but not perfect range of rail and Underground connections, improved connections to services on the High Speed 1 (HS1) line might, in our opinion, have been offered by greater interconnection with the conventional rail network at Ebbsfleet International, however this opportunity was missed.
 Ebbsfleet International provides a parkway station but not a rail interchange.
 In these circumstances, we would like to suggest that provision of a HS2 HS1 link provides the means to extend some existing international services to a new international station Aylesbury International incorporated into Aylesbury Interchange, thereby improving access to the international rail network.
 In particular, some passengers inconvenienced by the closure of the former Waterloo International station might be amongst those who would find Aylesbury International to be convenient.
 A second role of Aylesbury Interchange (AI) would therefore be to provide access to international rail services.

 A third role for Aylesbury Interchange (AI) would be to provide a railway station for rail-based journeys to London Heathrow Airport.
 Proposals by High Speed Two Ltd include a connecting line from HS2 to Heathrow.
 We propose that the role of this line would change to also facilitate local rail journeys to Heathrow.
-Potentially there would be less emphasis on direct rail services from HS2 to Heathrow.
-We anticipate that Aylesbury Interchange (AI) with this connecting line from AI to Heathrow would substantially improve the rail-connectedness of Heathrow (footnote 1).
+We anticipate that Aylesbury Interchange (AI) with this connecting line from AI to Heathrow would substantially improve the rail-connectedness of Heathrow (note 1).